-I am fully aware that the title of this post is somewhat obnoxious, after all, it kind of sounds like it could be the newest concoction at Taco Bell, but I wasn’t really sure what else to call it.
-There’s enchilada filling.
-Taco toppings.
+I am fully aware the title of this post is somewhat obnoxious, after all, it kind of sounds like it could be the newest concoction at Taco Bell, but there is no other adequate way to put it.
+We have a homemade chicken enchilada filling.
+All the essential taco toppings.
 And it’s definitely a quesadilla.
-So Chicken Enchilada Taco Quesadillas it was, any better ideas out there?
+So Chicken Enchilada Taco Quesadillas it is!

 Coming up with catchy, creative names is obviously not my strong suite.